GitLab FI

 login@aisa$ kinit

-After entering the password, verify with
+After entering your password, use

 klist

-that you have a ticket.Working with Git
+to verify that you have a ticket.Working with Git

 If the ticket expires, the operations will stop working.
-For security reasons, GitLab reports a non-existent repository for each unauthorized access (even though it actually exists), so the error message may be a bit unexpected.
+For security reasons, GitLab reports a non-existent repository for each unauthorized access (even if it actually exists), so the error message may be a bit unexpected.

-In any case, check with
+Anyway, check with

 klist